benjamintripp/crazata/new_swords.md

 - Bouncy Sword - Bounces mobs straight up
 - Baseball Bat - Launches mods far away
 - Medicinal Sword - Heal your friends by hitting them on the head
+- Brick Sword - A sword made of bricks that can shoot bricks